notcoose/food-web/README.md

 In this project, a dynamically allocated food web struct array is built using user input predator-prey relationships.
 An analysis is done of the food web and done again after a species goes extinct.
 Whenever a species goes extinct, all relationships and structs are reallocated and modified to erase all signs of the extinct species

-**NOTE:** Extinction functionality is not fully working at the moment but the issue is known and will the fix will be implemented when I find free time
+**NOTE:** Extinction functionality is not fully working at the moment but the issue is known and the fix will be implemented when I find free time

 ## Installation